Legnica: Duchy of Legnica

 As the capital of the Duchy of Legnica at the beginning of the 14th century, Legnica was one of the most important cities of Central Europe, having a population of nearly 16,000 residents.
 The city began to expand quickly after the discovery of gold in the Kaczawa River between Legnica and Złotoryja (Goldberg).
 Unfortunately, such a growth rate can not be maintained long.
 Shortly after the city reached its maximum population increase, wooden buildings which had been erected during this period of rapid growth were devastated by a huge fire.
 The fire decreased the number of inhabitants in the city and halted any significant further development for many decades.

-Legnica, along with other Silesian duchies, became a vassal of the Kingdom of Bohemia during the 14th century and was included within the multi-ethnic Holy Roman Empire, however remained ruled by local dukes of the Polish Piast dynasty.
+The Duchy of Legnica became a vassal of the Kingdom of Bohemia during the 14th century, and later of Hungary, however remained ruled by local dukes of the Polish Piast dynasty.
 In 1454, a local rebellion prevented Legnica from falling under direct rule of the Bohemian kings.
 In 1505, Duke Frederick II of Legnica met in Legnica with the duke of nearby Głogów, Sigismund I the Old, the future king of Poland.